Good/Well

 Good

-The tennis racket feels good. (not: feels well)
+- The tennis racquet feels good. (not:

 Well